apptainer/apptainer-userdocs/running_services.rst

 .. code::

-   $ sudo singularity build --force url-to-pdf.sif url-to-pdf.def
+   $ sudo apptainer build --force url-to-pdf.sif url-to-pdf.def

 Now that we have an output directory in the container, we need to expose it to the host using a bind mount.
 Once we’ve rebuilt the container,